On My Annual Review & Sankalpa Process (Updated 2024)

 The first year, my sankalpa was Serenity, which unexpectedly turned into yoga teacher training and meditation teacher certification.

+Several years ago, it was Go Slow, sparked from Belize.
 Another year, it was Surrender to Joy, with a focus on letting go of the false perception of control and taking ownership of my attitude.

-In 2020, it was a quote from Debbie Millman, shared in Maria Popova’s beautiful 13 Life-Learnings post: “Expect anything worthwhile to take a long time.”
+In 2020, it was a quote from Debbie Millman, shared in Maria Popova’s beautiful 13 Life-Learnings post“Expect anything worthwhile to take a long time.”

-Step 8: Financial Projections
+Step 8: Financial Plan

 Step 9: Immediate Action